nextflow-io/training/docs/nf_customize/5_config.md

 For shared resources such as an HPC cluster, you may consider developing a shared institutional profile.

-You can follow [this tutorial](https://nf-co.re/docs/usage/tutorials/step_by_step_institutional_profile) for more help setting up an institutional profile.
+[This tutorial](https://nf-co.re/docs/usage/tutorials/step_by_step_institutional_profile) can be used to help setting up an institutional profile.

 ## Custom parameter and configuration files